January 2023

 WHY ARE EDIBLE INSECTS SUSTAINABLE?

 Unlike livestock farming, insect production emits far fewer greenhouse gasses and requires much less land and resources (water and feed).
-Consider, for example, that 1 gram of edible protein from beef requires 8–14 times as much land and approximately 5 times as much water as mealworms.
+Consider, for example, that 1 gram of edible protein from beef requires 8–14 times as much land and approximately five times as much water as mealworms.

 FOODS MADE OF/ CONTAINING EDIBLE INSECTS